This Fact Sheet is not relevant in your region

 - you were an employee for at least 2 years; and

 - a contract of employment was in place.
 If there was no written contract, you will need to show the liquidator that there was a verbal or implied contract.
 For example, this could be by showing that you were paid through PAYE and that your worked similar hours to other employees.

 You should make your claim to the RPS within six months of the date of liquidation.

 If you are unwell or self-isolating, you are not eligible to receive Statutory Sick Pay unless you are employed.
 Instead, you may be able to claim Universal Credit and/or New Style Employment and Support Allowance.

-If you have been asked to self-isolate by NHS Test and Trace, you may also be entitled to help from the Test and Trace Support Payment Scheme.
+If you have been asked to self-isolate by Test and Protect or the Incident Management Team, you may also be entitled to a Self-isolation Support Grant.